 - Teaching, e.g., presentations, in activities designated for AMA PRA Category 1 credit: 2 Category 1 credits for each hour to a maximum of 10 credits per year.
 (Two (2) AMA PRA Category 1 credit hours for preparation and presentation of each hour of new and

-original material designated for Category 1 credit by an accredited sponsor, to a maximum of 10 credits per year.
-A program or announcement of an activity will be acceptable as proof of the teaching activity.)
+original material designated for Category 1 credit by an accredited sponsor, to a maximum of 10 credits per year.)

 For more information on these requirements,